 This is not their home.

-We’re not trying to load them down with more than their little hearts and minds can handle, but if anything– the see-saw is weighted too heavily on the other end.
+And yes--I get it.
+There's a balance.
+We're not trying to load them down with more than their little hearts and minds can handle, but if anything-- the see-saw is weighted too heavily on the other end.

 "our citizenship is in Heaven,

 and from it we await a Savior, the Lord Jesus Christ."